Index

 Fingertips uses the number of age-specific alcohol-related deaths multiplied by the national life expectancy for each age group to calculate the potential years of life lost which are then summed to give the total potential years of life lost due to alcohol-related conditions.
 For instance, male and female life expectancy at birth for England for 2022 were 79.3 and 83.2 years respectively.
 If a man and a women died of an alcohol-related condition at age 55 years then their years of life lost would be 24.3 years and 28.2 years respectively.
 Each early death from alcohol-related conditions for the geographical area would be summed to give a total for the year.

-For alcohol-related conditions the potential years of life lost in Hull in 2022 was significantly higher than for England for men (61% higher) but not significantly higher for women (27% higher), and was the highest across Yorkshire and Humber for men.
+For alcohol-related conditions the potential years of life lost in Hull in 2023 was significantly higher than for England for men (54% higher) but comparable for women.

 Compared with benchmark